Wednesday, 15 September 2021

 Metabolic syndrome is a cluster of conditions, increasing your risk of heart disease, stroke & type 2 diabetes.
 These conditions include increased blood pressure, high blood sugar, excess body fat around the waist & abnormal cholesterol / triglyceride levels.
 Metabolic syndrome is also closely linked to a condition called insulin resistance.

-What’s this now I hear you say normally, your digestive system breaks down foods into sugar.
+What’s this now I hear you say?
+Normally, your digestive system breaks down foods into sugar.
 Insulin is a hormone that ushers this sugar into your cells to be used as fuel.
-In insulin resistance, cells don't respond normally to insulin & sugar can't enter the cells as easily, it’s like the doors all get slammed shut.
+In insulin resistance, cells don't respond normally to insulin & sugar can't enter the cells as easily, it’s like the doors get slammed shut.
 As a result, your blood sugar levels rise, even as your body churns out more & more insulin to try to lower your blood sugar.

 So now we have a horrid situation of ❶ high blood sugars & ❷ high insulin, resulting in excess sugars being converted into triglycerides.
 As insulin is a storage hormone it signals for the newly formed triglycerides to be stored into adipose tissue (fat cells) specifically around the waistline & major abdominal organs, like the liver!
 Enter the expanding waistline & trajectory to fatty liver.
 To compound the issue this extra fat, especially types that accumulate in the belly area, are notorious producers of inflammatory chemicals.